 He works with an accountant, electrical engineer, IP associate and executive director to steer the development of this simplest embodiment of the outline and the prototype will be beta-tested as a ground-effect vehicle for reconnaissance, minefield maneuver and ‘over-water’ leisure market.

-The Teledrone Mark V (scale), a subscale demonstrator, is the basis for the future development for kit sales for the U.S. market under the Ultralight aircraft or U.S. Federal Aviation Administration, Federal Aviation Regulation (FAR) Part 103.
+The Teledrone Mark V is a sub-scale eVTOL multicopter and is the basis for the future development for kit sales for the U.S. market under the Ultralight aircraft or U.S. Federal Aviation Administration, Federal Aviation Regulation (FAR) Part 103.

-The Teledrone Mark V (scale) with four propellers, four electric motors and has battery packs.
+The Teledrone Mark V has four propellers, four electric motors and is powered by four battery packs.
 The eVTOL demonstrator weighs 25 kg (55 lb), its dimensions are 121.92 cm X 121.92 cm (48" X 48") and can fly as a regular RC drone in the United Kingdom and the United States.